 - "AgLanta Grows-A-Lot Urban Farm Application", resume (s), letters of recommendation (3), farm narrative, and farm business plan via AgPlan.

 *Please reference AgLanta resources in your application and highlight ways you are/will be partnering to grow a safe, equitable and resilient food system!

 Step 4: Urban Farm Review Process

-- Applications that meet 100% of the threshold requirements will be reviewed by the AgLanta Allotment Application Committee (AAAC), comprised of farmers and food system leaders.
+- Applications that meet 100% of the threshold requirements will be reviewed by the AgLanta Grows-A-Lot Application Committee (AGAC), comprised of farmers and food system leaders.

-- Applicants deemed most qualified by the AAAC will be interviewed.
+- Applicants deemed most qualified by the AGAC will be interviewed.

 - In the case of a tie, preference points will be awarded to applicants for the following: